HomeLatest NewsIndustryApple looks to re-plug popular Apple Music API in upcoming iPhone updates

 Register Now →

 For those who are unaware, Apple removed the API that allows users to change the playback speed of songs with previous iOS updates.
-Apple did not reveal the reason why it removed the API.
+Apple did not reveal the reason why removed the API.

 Apart from this, Apple iPhones may get a new app with the upcoming iOS update.
 According to a report by MacRumors, references to a new “Apple Classical” app were discovered in the first beta version of iOS 15.5.
 As per the report, the company has the app in development and it will likely complement the existing Apple Music app.